sgmurphy/wordpress-plugins/widget-google-reviews/readme.txt

 * Get 10 reviews with own Google API key reviews refreshing

 == Changelog ==

+= 4.0 =
+* Improve: added field for Google API key on the Support menu
+* Improve: test Google API key when saving
+* Improve: new screenshots for manual of finding Google Place ID
+* Improve: support description update

 = 3.9 =
 * Improve: connect Google reviews by PID (Place ID), not only search term